 Yucca elephantipes may be planted outdoors during warm periods.
 The plant is characterized with bluish-green thin leaves that are blade-shaped.
 Leaves average about 3 inches in width and grow to lengths of about 4 feet.

 Araucaria heterophylla is a coniferous evergreen tree that is indigenous to Norfolk Island, which is near Australia.
 It is nicknamed the Norfolk Island pine and is a member of the Araucariaceae family.

 This needled evergreen does not produce flowers but can be planted from seeds or “terminal cuttings.”
 The Norfolk Island pine produces male and female seed cones.
 In its native habitat, the Norfolk Island pine may grow to heights of 200 feet with spreads up to 25 feet.
 It does well in partial shady locations such as rainforests and has the ability to withstand strong winds.

-Ornamental varieties may be planted outside in warm, frost-free areas.
+Ornamental varieties may be planted outside in a warm climate with frost-free areas.
 Container specimens grow slowly and typically reach between 3 to 6 feet.
 Norfolk Island pines may great houseplants.

 Begonias originated as evergreens in tropical and subtropical areas around the globe.
 They are members of the Begoniaceae family containing approximately 1,300 species.

 In the tropics, begonias range in size from 8 inches to 12 feet in height.
 They are herbaceous perennials and grow well in sunny locations with some shade.

 Starting new begonias is usually by plant division or cuttings from leaves or stems.
 Ornamental begonias are prized for attractive flowers and striking foliage with exceptional markings.

 Begonias range in size from 6 to 12 inches and bloom from early summer until frost.
 These plants are easy to grow and do well in gardens or containers.
 Flowers come in bi-colors, pink, red, or white.